 - Who is one person in your life you need to forgive?
 Discuss your plan to offer forgiveness and if you aren’t yet ready to clear the books and offer forgiveness, then have your group pray for you.

-- Read Mark 18:21-35.
+- Read Matthew 18:21-35.
 What is the point Jesus is making by saying we are to forgive 490 times (7×70)?
 What are the challenges in pulling this off?